naveedkhalid091/Learn_Next.js/step06_react_learning/001_basic_concepts/000_theoratical_concepts/000(h)_props.md

 **_Different ways of calling props:_**

-- using the props inside the element is similar to the attribute as
+- using the props inside the element is similar to the attribute as:

 ```tsx
 <h1 name="Naveed" key=" " ref=" ">